‘Life-altering for everyone’: Kindering bridges the virtual gap to help kids with special needs

 Throughout the session, Baasch and Chaco chatted, the therapist offering tips and observations, the mom interpreting Emi’s moods and discussing ways to make the exercises more fun for her.

-When Chaco and her fiancé, both 32, first learned their daughter might be autistic, they were stunned and in denial.
+When Chaco and her fiancé, both 32, learned their daughter might be autistic, they were stunned and in denial.
 But it also made sense.

 Emi had always been a very particular child, Chaco said.
 She picked up several words, but then seemed to lose her verbal skills.
 She started getting stuck in repetitive loops, like filling a cup in the bath and pouring it out over and over again.
 When it was time to leave a park, or shift from one activity to another, she’d fling herself to the floor, kicking and screaming.